LynnLong000/send-to-github/30_day_of_code/README.md

 Doing my best to get back into the code world bare with me.

 Laziness is taking over.
-I need some motivation
+I need some motivation???